Strasbourg

 The historical centre of Strasbourg is classified as a UNESCO World Heritage Site, and was the first city in France to be so honoured.
+See the history of Strasbourg.

 Explore Strasbourg

-The highlight of a visit to Strasbourg, and a good places to start exploring, is at the Cathedral of Notre-Dame.
+The highlight of a visit to Strasbourg, and a good place to start exploring, is at the Cathedral of Notre-Dame.
 This is a splendid gothic building and instantly recognisable landmark visible from all over the town due to its high spire.
-In Strasbourg cathedral note especially the great array of stained glass windows, covering various epochs from the 12th to the 14th centuries; the highly ornate carved doorways, and the astronomical clock.

-Close to the cathedral (next to the tourist office) don't miss the particularly impressive medieval building at Maison Kammerzell, with a great deal of detailed work in the timbers, and the oldest pharmacy in France.
+Close to the cathedral (next to Strasbourg tourist office) don't miss the particularly impressive medieval building at Maison Kammerzell, with a great deal of detailed work in the timbers, and the oldest pharmacy in France.
 The Maison Kammerzell was built in the 16th century and was originally home to a wealthy cheese merchant.

 The most interesting historical centre of Strasbourg is around the cathedral, and in the quarter known as 'Petite France', an impressive region with many beautiful renaissance style houses, often with flowers tumbling from windows and balconies, and pretty bridges across the River Ill.